-Writing a test before to start to developed the software allows one to focus on the problem one has to solve and on the requirements of the software since the very beginning.
-This approach can be used even when one decides to extend an existing software - where the idea is first to develop the test for assessing the correctness of such new extension, and second to write the extension and check if the extended software passes the new test.
+Writing a test before starting to develop software allows one to focus on the problem one has to solve and on the requirements of the software since the very beginning.
+This approach is also useful when one decides to extend an existing software.
+In this case, first, one has to develop the test for assessing the correctness of such a new extension.
+Second, one needs to write the extension and check if the extended software passes the new test.